 Companies are struggling to keep up with these attacks due to lack of talent, planning, and budget.
 The shortage of qualified cybersecurity experts makes it difficult to hire and retain talent, especially when the average annual salary for a cybersecurity engineer is close to $95,000.
 With these expenses and lack of talent, companies are struggling to protect attack surfaces as they grow.
 Often, they turn to technology to support but human defenders are required in addition to respond to these evolving threats.

 Cyberattacks are launched by human attackers.
 Responding to these threats requires human expertise.
 While technology is important, it can pose new challenges such as difficulty deploying, configuring, and maintaining.
 Trained analysts have an advantage when detecting and responding to ransomware.
 They spot malicious code and warning signs, understand the context of alerts, and more.
-As the threat landscape continues to expand, it is important to provide the people, process, and technology to maximize your cybersecurity budget and reduce your risk of experiencing a cyberattack.
+As the cybersecurity threat landscape continues to expand, it is important to provide the people, process, and technology to maximize your cybersecurity budget and reduce your risk of experiencing a cyberattack.

 Learn more about how a managed detection and response (MDR) provider can partner with your business to defend humans and human expertise against attackers who strive to disrupt lives.